 It’s around this time of year, when the weather is getting nicer and I’m starting to get back in our garden, that I want to craft everything with sweet, bright colors and flowers.
 I made these purses in fun florals, butterflies and polka dots using my new, updated pattern that is available in both PDF as well as an SVG cut file.
 You do not need a cutting machine to make these.
 I have always made them by hand up until now, but the cutting machine definitely speeds things up!

-- Free printable pattern – located at the end of this post in blue
+- Free SVG cut file – located at the end of this post

 - Decorative paper – two different sheets, one for the purse, one for the bow